spsforks/ziglang-zig-wiki/Using-Cast-Result-Type-Inference.md

 This quirk in usage makes it impossible to automatically update uses of `@truncate` on vectors.
 `zig fmt` is unable to detect this case, and will simply apply an incorrect fix, turning the above into `@as(u8, @truncate(x))`.
 This is guaranteed to always cause a compile error, so such cases can be manually caught and corrected.
+(It was chosen to keep this fixup because it is by far more common to use `@truncate` on scalars, for which the fix works correctly.)